Kadov (Strakonice District)

 Kadov is a municipality and village in Strakonice District in the South Bohemian Region of the Czech Republic.
 It has about 400 inhabitants.

 Kadov lies approximately 18 km north-west of Strakonice, 70 km north-west of České Budějovice, and 89 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Lnářský Málkov, Mračov, Pole and Vrbno are administrative parts of Kadov.
+Kadov consists of five municipal parts (in brackets population according to the 2021 census):